ANYbotics/elevation_mapping/README.md

     The data for the sensor noise model.

-## Costmap_2d plug-in
+### elevation_mapping_costmap_2d_plugin

-**elevation_mapping_costmap_2d_plugin** is a plugin for Costmap_2d (http://wiki.ros.org/costmap_2d).
-Costmap_2d is part fo the ros navigation stack and it provides an implementation of a 2d costmap.
-Thanks to the elevation_mapping_costmap_2d_plugin, the elevation mapping from this package can be used to build a costmap_2d to fit in the ros navigation stack.
+This is a plugin for [costmap_2d] and provides an implementation of a 2d costmap.
+With the `elevation_mapping_costmap_2d_plugin` package, the generated elevation map can be used to build a costmap_2d to work with the [ROS] [navigation] stack.
 It takes the elevation map as input and generates a layer of obstacles in the local costmap_2d.

-The layer applies two filters to the incoming data: a height filter and a sharpness filter.
-The behaviour can be adjusted tuning the relative parameters **`heightThreshold_`** and **`edgesSharpnessThreshold_`**.
+The layer applies a height and a sharpness filter to the incoming data.
+The behaviour can be adjusted tuning the parameters `heightThreshold_` and `edgesSharpnessThreshold_`.
 The former labels as obstacles all data above a certain height, while the latter labels as obstacles data above a certain edge sharpness, where a sharp edge is defined as a sudden change in height; this is used to avoid labeling slopes as obstacle.

 ## Bugs & Feature Requests